1. Don’t Believe Your Inner Critic

 Many musicians will love your company and it will fill their hearts with pleasure to know they are helping you learn something that will bring you a lifetime of joy.
 Most musicians don’t care if you’re just a beginner.
 So please don’t let the inner critic in you that says, “I’m not good enough”, strip you of the opportunity to make your life and the lives of others wonderful by letting the joy of music flow through you (even if you’re just a beginner).

-Within about a month of practicing along with my DVDs, you will be totally ready to jam along with a guitar player, piano player, another harmonica player, or maybe even a band or a church choir (for the sake of clarity I will call any of the above your Jamming Buddy).
+Soon you will be totally ready to jam along with a guitar player, piano player, another harmonica player, or maybe even a band or a church choir (for the sake of clarity I will call any of the above your Jamming Buddy).
 Having a Jamming Buddy could be a very important element in supporting your ability to stay focused on practicing, improving and really experiencing your ability to make music and enjoy feeling its spirit flow through you.
 So, here are some general recommendations:

 a.
 Start looking now if you don’t already have a Jamming Buddy.
 Over the years, I have been surprised at how difficult it can be for my students to find a Jamming Buddy.
 If you have a fear that you won’t be good enough to jam along with a guitar player or piano player, you’re not alone.
 But I’m confident that there are tons of musicians out there who will be so happy to have your companionship.